Hi there!

 This Smoky Mountains hike that leads to waterfalls flowing along Indian Creek includes walking right alongside water!

-Basics about the trail to Indian Creek Falls
+Basic trail information about the hike to Indian Creek Falls

 Information about Indian Creek Falls trail. smokies travel blog